 This system was strengthened in the first half of 2020 with, in particular, the creation of a Compliance and Ethics Committee emanating from the Board of Directors during the first half of the year and the recruitment of a Compliance Officer in charge of the fight against corruption, reporting to the General Secretariat.
 The creation of the Compliance and Ethics Committee enables Gecina to be in line with best market practices in the fight against corruption and the dissemination of applicable standards for the prevention of corruption.
-This Committee is responsible for issuing opinions and recommendations to the Board of Directors on all matters within Gecina relating to anti-corruption (GDPR).
+This Committee is responsible for issuing opinions and recommendations to the Board of Directors on all matters within Gecina relating to anti-corruption compliance and ethics as well as personal data protection (GDPR).